 - Query Naming

 When talking about query mapping, we distinguish the following types of queries:

 - Query Mapping

-In case the user query can be mapped, a different search query will returned.
+In case the user query can be mapped, a different search query will return.

 If the user query is already known as the best query, we map it back to that identical query.
 This is tracked as a successful mapping.

 - Bypassing Queries

 If the inserted query is wrapped into double quotes (

 ") the query will be handled as an unknown query and not mapped at all (Direct Integration returns

 null) even if it actually could be mapped.

-This can be used to implement a feature that gives the customer the option to search for its initial input, e.g.
+This can be used to implement the query correction feedback feature that gives the customer the option to search for its initial input, e.g.